BWV-Dev/bwv-coding-rules/Flutter.md

 <tr>
 <td width="40%">

-If you choose to use **library** and **part of** to describe a libraries with related files, with part files you should specify the library by path, not name
+If you choose to use **library** and **part of** to describe a libraries with related files, with part files you should specify the library by path, not name.
 </td>
 <td width="60%">